jbarneyVBFD/FCND-Motion-Planning/README.md

 You should see the quad fly a jerky path of waypoints to the northeast for about 10 m then land.
 What's going on here?
 Your first task in this project is to explain what's different about `motion_planning.py` from the `backyard_flyer_solution.py` script, and how the functions provided in `planning_utils.py` work.

-### Step 6 Answer:

-The path is planned by the programmer in the function calculate_box in the BackyardFlyer class.
-In the MotionPlanning class the path is planned in the plan_path function.
-Also in the plan_path function, obstacles are read into the map through the colliders.csv file.
-The file planning_utils.py offers functions that help to create the grid and plan the path.
-The function a_star checks the current node for adjacent grid cells and uses the function valid_actions to check the adjacent cells for obstacles and edges of the map.
-The function a_star then assigns a cost to each of the grid cells leftover from valid_actions.
-The PriorityQueue is then used to select the adjacent grid cell with the lowest cost to be the new current_node.
-When the PriorityQueue returns the goal, "Found a path" is printed, the boolean found is set to true, and break is called to exit the while loop.

 ### Step 7: Write your planner

 Your planning algorithm is going to look something like the following: